 The BCAG Transit Administrative Oversight Committee (TAOC) was established as a result of the transit consolidation in Butte County.
 This committee includes administrative and staff representatives from the county, cities, town and BCAG.
 This committee meets as necessary to review and provide guidance concerning the B-Line transit service.
 The committee also provides recommendations to the BCAG Board of Directors on the Annual Transit Service Plan and Budget and other transit issues that may arise during the year that are not included in the plan.
 All transit policy and financial issues are reviewed with this committee prior to a recommendation being made to the BCAG Board of Directors.
-The TAOC meets on a quarterly basis.
+The TAOC meets on an as needed basis at least once a year.